 How does vesting work?

 Vesting works by setting up criteria for becoming an owner of an asset.
-If the criteria aren’t met, the stock is not yet vested completely to earn it.
-There’re mainly three vesting criteria – milestone-based, time-based (more common) and a combination of both.
-Let’s look at the following examples:
+If the criteria haven’t been met, the stock is not yet vested.
+Here’re the three main vesting criteria:

 – Milestone-based vesting: A recipient will be able to earn his/her asset when the company accomplishes a project, e.g. IPO, or he/she achieves performance targets.

 – Time-based vesting: Stock options are typically time-based.
 If an option has a 3-year vesting period, the recipient will need to wait 3 years to receive his/her options based on its vesting schedule which might be cliff vesting or graded vesting.